Pazoia/python-document-scraping-tool/README.md

 > To Do's

-- Create simple flask website that puts the results into a table
+- Create simple react website that puts the results into a table
+- Apply css to word component to display a table

 > Done